 Notre Dame opens the season this Friday against No. 1 UCLA in Lincoln, Neb.

-During her first season with the Irish, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
-In 2013 she will assist with the setters, led by 2012 second team all-BIG EAST selection Maggie Brindock, as well as help head coach Debbie Brown during matches with the offense.
+During her first season with the Irish in 2012, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
+In 2013, she helped coach the setters in addition to assisting head coach Debbie Brown during matches with the Irish offense.
+In 2014, Van De Walle will continue to assist with the offense in addition to scouting opponents.

 The winningest coach in Mid-American Conference history, Van De Walle compiled an impressive record on 527-378 at the helm of the Falcons.